There may be affiliate links in this post. Read my disclosure policy to learn more.

 - Learn to pronounce Danish- its frustratingly hard for English speakers, but if you give it a little study before you go you will feel much more at home in Denmark.

 - Bring your ergo carrier- most of the streets in the old part of town are cobblestone or otherwise hard for strollers.
-The rest of the city is very stroller friendly, but you will want to have a back up.
+The rest of the city is very stroller-friendly, but you will want a backup.

-- Think about renting a car and staying out of the city proper- Prices for Airbnbs were so much cheaper outside of the city and there was a lot of charm in the suburbs we visited.
-Parking in Copenhagen was much easier and cheaper than we had originally thought (our Airbnb hosts told us the same thing), so we drove in every day and the kids enjoyed going back to a suburb with a lawn and playground in the late afternoons.
+- Think about renting a car and staying out of the city proper- Prices for Airbnb were so much cheaper outside of the city and there was a lot of charm in the suburbs we visited.
+Parking in Copenhagen was much easier and cheaper than we had initially thought (our Airbnb hosts told us the same thing), so we drove in every day, and the kids enjoyed returning to a suburb with a lawn and playground in the late afternoons.
 We enjoyed the mobility when our kids got tired of walking to be able to pop home for a few hours and return later to the city.

 - Flights to Copenhagen from the US are among the cheapest to Europe.
 Check out how we found flights under $300 from NYC.

-Copenhagen is not an enormous city and most of the tourist attractions are in easy walking distance from one another.
-There is a lot to see however, so I would recommend 3 days at the very minimum.
+Copenhagen is not an enormous city, and most of the tourist attractions are within easy walking distance from one another.
+There is a lot to see, however, so I would recommend 3 days at the very minimum.

-If you have 2 or less you won’t want to wander outside of Copenhagen and will only be able to pick one palace, and maybe skip the boat ride in Nyhavn.
+If you have two or fewer you won’t want to wander outside of Copenhagen and will only be able to pick one place and maybe skip the boat ride in Nyhavn.

-If you have more than 3 days, you can spend some time in art museums, an entire day in Tivoli, plus lots more time to walk around and enjoy the beautiful city.
+If you have more than three days, you can spend time in art museums, an entire day in Tivoli, and lots more time to walk around and enjoy the beautiful city.